 There is also an extremely disproportionate distribution of low-income students to schools where black and Latino students are enrolled, which, similar to the concentration of low-income students in segregated schools, emphasizes the double segregation that black and Latino students experience by attending schools segregated by race and class.
-Figure 9 shows the inequitable and extremely disparate distribution of low-income students.
+Figure 9 shows the inequitable and extremely disparate distribution of low-income students between white students as compared to black and Latino students.
 Despite the fact that 48% of public school students in New York are low-income, the typical white student attended school where only 29% of classmates are low-income.
 Conversely, the typical black student attended a school where 69% of classmates are low-income.
 Similarly, the typical Latino student attended a school in which 65% of classmates are low-income.